 Finely chop the onions and garlic.
 Mix together all of the chopped ingredients.

-Finely chop the cilantro and sprinkle and stir into the salsa.
+Finely chop the cilantro and mix into the salsa.
 (You can also chop a little extra to save for garnishing when serving).

-Enjoy with chips and guac or as a topper for tacos, fish dishes, salads, or eggs and avocado toast!
+Enjoy with chips and guac or as a topper for tacos, fish/meat and rice dishes, salads, or on an avocado toast!

 Check out some ways we enjoyed our salsa below!